FryyGuy/Projects/README.md

                  Rudimentary Syntax Parser - This file contains code that will check other programming files for simple syntax errors
                  (unbalanced paranthesis, missing semi-colons, unbalanced single / double quotes, etc.)

+                 ForFun - A folder dedicated to fun side projects that I embark on from time to time

+                        BinaryTree.h - header file for the BinaryTree Implementation file

+                        BinaryTree.cpp - Implementation file for the BinaryTree.
+Currently supports int data types.

+                        Goal is to port it to a Template-Based BinaryTree that accepts any data.
+Will use BinaryTree for other stuff later.